 - Regular physical exercise can increase your mental performance.

-- Overcome psychological obstacles to become more productive.
+- Overcome psychological barriers to productivity.

 - Develop a daily routine.

 - Stick to your goals until you achieve them.